waldyjoe/waldyjoe.github.io/_pages/about.md

       [2021.02] I gave 2 virtual talks on our EECBS paper and RHCR paper at <a href="https://aaai.org/Conferences/AAAI-21/">AAAI 2021</a>.
     </li>
     <li>
       [2020.12] Our team "An_Old_Driver" won both <a href="https://discourse.aicrowd.com/t/round-1-has-finished-round-2-is-starting-soon/3465">Round 1</a> and <a href="https://discourse.aicrowd.com/t/neurips-2020-flatland-winners/4010">Round 2</a> of the <a href="https://www.aicrowd.com/challenges/neurips-2020-flatland-challenge">2020 Flatland Challenge</a>, a rail scheduling competition.
-I gave a virtual talk at the NeurIPS 2020 competation track.
+I gave a virtual talk at the NeurIPS 2020 competition track.
     </li>
     <li>
       [2020.12] 4 papers accepted to <a href="https://aaai.org/Conferences/AAAI-21/"> AAAI 2021</a>.